swyetzner/SouthSideWeeklyMap/README.md

 # SouthSideWeeklyMap
 Interactive map feature created for the South Side Weekly (<a href="http://southsideweekly.com">southsideweekly.com</a>).
-Project in progress, scheduled for completion in November, 2015.
+Now deployed at <a href="http://southsideweekly.com/best-of-the-south-side-map">http://southsideweekly.com/best-of-the-south-side-map</a>